-In one of the first studies to examine children with PCE beyond 7 years of age, Beeghly [4] examined 160 children in a prospective study at 6 years and 9.5 years of age on a standardized language assessment (TOLD-P:3 at 6 years and the CELF-3 at 9.5 years.).
+In one of the first studies to examine children with PCE beyond 7 years of age, Beeghly [5] examined 160 children in a prospective study at 6 years and 9.5 years of age on a standardized language assessment (TOLD-P:3 at 6 years and the CELF-3 at 9.5 years.).
 Age, birthweight and gender were found to moderate the relationship between PCE and language outcomes.
 Children with PCE had lower receptive scores at 6 years but not at 9.5 years if they had lower birth weights.
-Lower expressive and total language scores were reported for children with PCE at both time points if they were female [4].
-As reported in their previous work [3,16] no significant main effects of PCE were found for composite scores on a variety of language measure.
-Use of composite scores of language in standardized testing is a common practice; however the effects of specific language processing skills, such as syntax, semantics, pragmatics, and phonological processing, often are missed when composite scores are utilized.
+Lower expressive and total language scores were reported for children with PCE at both time points if they were female.[6]
+As reported in their previous work [4,19] no significant main effects of PCE were found for composite scores on a variety of language measure.
+Use of composite scores of language processing skills, such as syntax, semantics, pragmatics, and phonological processing, often are missed when composite scores are utilized.
 These skills may be differentially affected by prenatal cocaine exposure.

-Several studies have examined specific language domains such as pragmatic skills [30], semantics [7], and phonology [29].
-A large prospective cohort study conducted by Delaney-Black et al. [12] on 6-year-old children examined in great detail articulation and language skills of children with PCE.
-Data from a spontaneous language sample were analyzed for specific linguistic skills, including such things as communication units (C-unit) and typetoken ratios (number of word types per number of words; TTR).
-While significant differences of mean C-units and TTR by cocaineexposure group were not observed, children with PCE were 2.4 times more likely to be in the experimentally defined low language group than control children after adjustment for covariates.
-A language threshold was hypothesized by these researchers in which a combination of biological and environmental factors is likely to place children with PCE in the low language group.
-These findings were in agreement with a previous report that children with language delays were more likely to have PCE than children with normal language development [1].
+Several studies have examined specific language domains such as pragmatic skills [35], semantics [9], and phonology [34].
+A large prospective cohort study conducted by Delaney-Black et al. [14] on 6-year-old children examined in great detail articulation and language skills of children with PCE.
+Data from a spontaneous language sample were analyzed for specific linguistic skills, including such things as communication units (C-unit) and type token ratios (number of word types per number of words; TTR).
+While significant differences of mean C-units and TTR by cocaine-exposure group were not observed, children with PCE were 2.4 times more likely to be in the experimentally defined low language group than control children after adjustment for covariates.
+A language threshold was hypothesized by these researchers in which a combination of biological and environmental factors are likely to place children with PCE in the low language group.
+These findings were in agreement with a previous report that children with language delays were more likely to have PCE than children with normal language development.[1]

 Inconsistencies in language findings to date of children with PCE suggest that studies employing large longitudinal prospective cohorts and examining specific language domains are needed to clarify the relationship of PCE to language skills.
-Further, studies need to be extended into school age to document the effects of PCE on more complex linguistic skills that may impact academic outcomes.
+Further, studies need to be extended into school-age to document the effects of PCE on more complex linguistic skills that may impact academic outcomes.
 The present investigation was designed to examine specific language domains and extend our previous studies of PCE into the school age years.
 Specific domains of higher level linguistic skills including semantics, syntax, and phonological processing were examined.
 Careful control of environmental factors known to relate to child language skills was completed, with special attention directed to caregiver's vocabulary and psychological symptoms, placement in foster/adoptive care, and environmental lead exposure.
 Based on our previous findings and those reported in the literature, our specific hypotheses were: